NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 ### Metadata

-Every dataset series can be stored with an additional set of metadata.
+Every dataset series can be stored with an additional set of metadata by overriding the flag `DatasetSeriesContractOp.addIngestionMetadata` and setting it to `true`.

-This addition is transparent to the user and it‘s relevant here because, effectively, every schema has a corresponding “metadata enriched” version.
-For all intents and purposes these are just version like every other.
+When this flag is enabled, every schema has a corresponding “metadata enriched” version.
+This applies to `contractSchema`, too, in the following way: `contractSchema` as defined by the user will be added to the set of alternative schemas; the effective schema enforced at runtime will be `contractSchema` plus the metadata fields.

 Currently, the metadata fields are the following: